MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/map.md

 ## Summary

 The Xamarin.Forms.Maps is a separate NuGet that must be added to each project in a Xamarin.Forms solution.
-Additional initialization code is required, as well as some configuration steps for iOS, Android, WinRT, and UWP.
+Additional initialization code is required, as well as some configuration steps for iOS, Android, and UWP.

 Once configured the Maps API can be used to render maps with pin markers in just a few lines of code.
 Maps can be further enhanced with a [custom renderer](~/xamarin-forms/app-fundamentals/custom-renderer/map/index.md).